alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 ### Steve Messer (GOV.UK Design System)

 Steve is a freelance product person, working on the GOV.UK Design System currently.
-He's passionate about innovation for the public good and open, ethical product design.
-He's worked at startups, Government Digital Service and NHS Digital, and has taught product management to people from numerous companies through General Assembly.
+He’s passionate about innovation for the public good and open, ethical product design.
+He’s worked at startups, Government Digital Service and NHS Digital, and has taught product management to people from numerous companies through General Assembly.

 ### Debra Churchill (Ontario Public Service)